foundry-rs/starknet-foundry/RELEASING.md

 # Instruction For Creating New Starknet Forge Releases

-1. Bump Starknet Forge versions in
+1. Bump Starknet Forge versions in the top-level `Cargo.toml` file
-    1. Top-level `Cargo.toml`
-    2. `crates/forge/Cargo.toml`
-    3. `crates/cast/Cargo.toml`
-    4. Any other applicable user-facing tools
 2. Regenerate locks using `cargo generate-lockfile`
 3. Merge introduced changes
 4. Create a new tag in repository with format `vMAJOR.MINOR.PATCH`.
 This will trigger the release workflow